Nutrition Intuition: Can you Trust Your Gut to Guide Your Appetite?

 Erratic eating patterns, disordered and restrictive eating which can include dieting and fasting, eating disorders, as well as factors including chronic stress, sleep deprivation, trauma history, specific medications, and gut-related disorders, all have the potential to disrupt the gut-brain connection and interfere with your ability to recognise your body's natural hunger and fullness cues.

-When we become rigid in following diet plan rules that dictate when and what we eat, it becomes remarkably easy to lose touch with our body's inherent signals of hunger and fullness.
+When we restrict food or become rigid in following ‘food rules’ that dictate when and what we eat, it becomes remarkably easy to lose touch with our body's inherent signals of hunger and fullness.

 Consider this scenario for example: When you consistently suppress your hunger and only eat when you've reached the point of ravenous hunger, you're more likely to experience intense cravings for energy-dense foods.
 In an attempt to satisfy this intense hunger, you may end up consuming food rapidly, surpassing your body's 'satiety meter,' and eventually finding yourself uncomfortably full.